ihsn/SDCPractice/index.rst

 **Acknowledgments:** The authors thank Olivier Dupriez and Cathrine Machingauta (The World Bank) for their technical comments and inputs throughout the process.

+**Preferred citation of this guide:** Benschop, T. and Welch, M. (n.d.)
+Statistical Disclosure Control for Microdata: A Practice Guide.
+Retrieved (insert date), from  https://sdcpractice.readthedocs.io/en/latest/

 The production of this guide was made possible through a World Bank Knowledge for Change II Grant: KCP II - A microdata dissemination challenge:
 Balancing data protection and data utility.
 Grant number: TF 015043,